MissingMaps/partners/app/_partner/jpmc.md

   - jpmc-caocommunity

 tm-projects:
-  - id: 13244
-    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 13220
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 12694